srobo/runbook/docs/kit/hardware/kit-debugging.md

 - Power
   - lit when the barrel jack is supplying 5V to the board.
 - Alive
-  - flashes when the operationg system is running.
+  - flashes when the operating system is running.

 ## Power Board